 Prenatal drug and alcohol exposure changes the structure of the brain.
 When a child's brain is affected by drug and alcohol exposure prenatally, their behavior is also affected, along with their physical, emotional and cognitive development.
 Learn to recognize, support and normalize child's behavior through the lens of altered development.
 Ira Chasnoff's work is researched based and current.
 Come learn how to parent a child of any age who has a background of prenatal drug and alcohol exposure.

-Parenting Special Needs Children: Discipline, School, The Explosive Child
+Parenting Special Needs Children: Discipline and School

 Defiance?
 Public tantrums?
 Homework problems?
 Poor social skills?
 Difficulty navigating the school system?
 Parenting is tough, not to mention the added issue of parenting a child with special needs.

 Discipline: Appropriate parental expectations of children with special needs, knowing the difference between “can’t” and “won’t”, specific parent interventions that help children be successful behaviorally, helping children with maladaptive behaviors, and a pro-social skills model for parenting that is highly successful for children with a variety of special needs.

 School: Educational Advocacy for your special needs child: tips on succeeding in school and the roadblocks to effective learning, resources available to your special needs child in the school setting, help with school lingo; what an IEP and a Section 504 are and how they may benefit your child; how to request testing /assessment to find out if your child is eligible for an IEP or 504; gain a working knowledge of the term “discrepancy” and how it determines eligibility for an IEP; understand the appropriate modifications you may ask for if your child qualifies for an IEP and how to prepare for your child’s IEP meeting.